-• Written homework assignments, in which students are asked to expand on a topic discussed in class.

-• Spoken homework assignments, in which students are asked to record comments about a topic discussed in class, such as a description of their favorite movie or what political issues are the most important to them.

-• "Gathering" homework assignments, in which students are asked to find and bring in an article, song, hyperlink, youtube video, or podcast related to a topic being discussed in class.

-• In-class compositions.
-Occasionally instead of a test, students write composition based on the current theme.
-They are graded using the AP writing guidelines.

-• At home compositions.
-Throughout the semester students are asked to write about different topics, such as doing an explication de texte of a poem, or an analysis of a reading from Allons au-delà!.
-They are graded using the AP writing guidelines.
+- Written homework assignments, in which students are asked to expand on a topic discussed in class. - Spoken homework assignments, in which students are asked to record comments about a topic discussed in class, such as a description of their favorite movie or what political issues are the most important to them. - "Gathering" homework assignments, in which students are asked to find and bring in an article, song, hyperlink, youtube video, or podcast related to a topic being discussed in class. - In-class compositions.
+Occasionally instead of a test, students write a composition based on the current theme.
+They are graded using the AP writing guidelines. - Compositions: throughout the semester students are asked to write about different topics, such as doing an explication de texte of a poem, or an analysis of a reading from Allons au-delà!.
+They are graded using the AP writing guidelines. - Oral presentations.

-• Oral presentations.
 For each theme, students are given different speaking assignments, such as presenting a speech for a presidential election when talking about politics or their analysis of a painting when studying art.
-They are graded using the AP speaking guidelines.

-• Verb/structure/vocabulary quizzes.
-Particular attention is paid to verb tenses, negative expressions, relative pronouns, si clauses, comparatives/superlatives and prepositions.

-• Unit tests with written and oral components for each theme.
+They are graded using the AP speaking guidelines. - Verb/structure/vocabulary quizzes.
+Particular attention is paid to verb tenses, negative expressions, relative pronouns, si clauses, comparatives/superlatives and prepositions. - Unit tests with written and oral components for each theme. - Participation.

-• Participation.
 Students are graded daily to encourage them to speak as much as possible in class and to use French exclusively in the classroom.

-Course Planner
+Units of study:

+Thème 1: La vie contemporaine: Contemporary Life

+Contexts: Education, Leisure and Sports, Holidays and Celebrations, Housing and Shelter, Professions, Travel film: L'Auberge Espagnol; Readings: Le Chandail (Carrier), Allô maman j'ai décroché le bac, Kiffe kiffe demain

+- Students will describe various aspects of contemporary life including schooling, sports, hobbies, housing, professions and travel. - Students will describe their current situations (i.e. schooling, sports, etc.) and future aspirations (i.e. profession, travel). - Students will compare and contrast different school systems. - Students will evaluate the role of sports in a society.

+Structure: Adjectifs possessifs, pronoms possessifs, adjectifs, le subjonctif

-Thème 1: Quête de soi: Personal and Public Identities
+Thème 2: Quête de soi: Personal and Public Identities